 - Leverage LinkedIn for B2B marketing

-To say social media platforms are oversaturated would be an understatement—83% of marketers already use Facebook, 78% use Instagram, and 26% use TikTok to reach their target audience.
+To say social media platforms are oversaturated would be an understatement—83% of marketers already use Facebook, 78% use Instagram, and 26% use TikTok to reach their primary audience.

 Diversify your social media marketing strategy by hosting a competition.
 Science proves people love free stuff.
 Offer something for free—such as a product bundle or a trip to your headquarters—in exchange for social media engagement.
 Have your followers like, comment, share, and tag friends in the giveaway post to increase its reach.

-The better the prize, the more attractive the contest, but your marketing spend needn’t be extreme.
+The better or more exclusive the prize, the more attractive the contest, but your marketing budget needn’t be extreme.
 Make the prize as cheap or as expensive as you want.

-Another effective use of social media to market your small business is user-generated content (UGC)—something around 40% of US shoppers say is “important” or “extremely important” to their purchasing decisions.
+Another effective use of social media for your small business is user-generated content (UGC)—something around 40% of US shoppers say is “important” or “extremely important” to their purchasing decisions.

 Incentivize existing customers to share photos, videos, and testimonials of them using your products.
-Regularly scan your brand name or hashtag to see social media posts people have shared without being prompted.
+This is powerful social proof for your products and business.
+Regularly scan your brand name or hashtag to see social media posts people have shared on their own.

 The goal is to build a library of high-quality UGC that convinces on-the-fence social media followers to buy, like this UGC example from Letterfolk.
 It encourages people to share UGC with its “Fan of the Month” competition.
-Customers build a stronger connection with the brand, and Letterfolk generates new content that it can repost without producing from scratch.
+Customers build a stronger connection with the brand, and Letterfolk generates new content without producing from scratch.

 Video marketing reigns supreme on many platforms.
 For instance, TikTok’s minute-long videos became so popular that Instagram—traditionally a photo-sharing app—launched its own video format, Reels.